-An Application Programming Interface (API) is provided by a service or program so that others may use the features and functions of the system.
-APIs are like a contract that describes how a consumer will make requests of the system, and what they will receive in return.
+An Application Programming Interface (API) is provided by a service owner so that others may use the features and functions enabled by the service.
+APIs describe how a consumer will make requests of the servuce, and what they will receive in return.

-C# (pronounced “see sharp") is a computer programming language created by Microsoft for use on the .NET platform.
-It is an object oriented programming (OOP) language and is statically typed.
+C# — pronounced “see sharp” — is an object-oriented and statically typed computer programming language created by Microsoft for use on its .NET platform.
 Its name comes from the C language, from which it inherits a similar syntax.

 Call Tracking is a software-based performance marketing technique that generates and assigns a unique phone number to a specific advertisement or marketing campaign.
 Call Tracking systems then follow and analyze leads through that phone number “channel” to understand the channel’s true effectiveness and ROI or receive a commission for driving that lead.

 Call transcription is the conversion of a voice or video call audio track into written words to be stored as plain text in a conversational language.
 Call transcription can either be live - as a call or event happens - or based on the recording of a past conversation.